subquery/documentation/docs/subquery_network/kepler/delegators.md

 # Delegators

-To learn more about the role of a delegator, please visit [Delegators](../delegators).
-This page outlines how to perform various operations as a delegator.
+To learn more about the role of a Delegator, please visit [Delegators](../delegators).
+This page outlines how to perform various operations as a Delegator within SubQuery's Kepler Network.

 ## How to delegate to an Indexer